 The main architect and financier of the mosque, Gazi Husrev-beg, wrote in his memoirs:

 “I built the mosques, the bridges, and the inns for travelers, and my vakuf (charity) is the finest that will ever be known.
 They will say, in the time to come, that Gazi Husref-Beg turned Sarajevo village into Sarajevo town.”

 During the Bosnian war, the mosque was heavily damaged, but in 1996 it was renovated with Saudi and Syrian help, which architects claim caused it to lose its unique features.
 The interior was decorated intricately with complex colors; however, today most walls are purely white.

 The bridge, which stands in the city of Mostar crossing the river Neretva, is one of the country’s most recognisable landmarks and also considered one of the most outstanding pieces of Islamic architecture in the area.

 The original bridge was built by Ottoman Sultan Suleiman I. in the 16th century (1567).

 During the war, the bridge was deliberately destroyed, but with the help of UNESCO and other additional funding, it was reconstructed in 2004 as a World Heritage site.

 Ferhat Pasha Mosque:

-Situated in the city of Banja Luka, the mosque is one of the greatest examples of the 16th century classical
+Situated in the city of Banja Luka, the mosque is one of the greatest examples of the 16th-century classical architecture.

-architecture.
-Though it was one of the 16 destroyed in the city during the Bosnian war in 1993 by the Serbian Republic, it is currently being rebuilt.
+Though it was one of the 16 buildings in the city destroyed during the Bosnian War in 1993 by the Serbian Republic, it is currently being rebuilt.